UCL Jill Dando Institute: History

 In April 1999 the broadcaster Jill Dando was murdered outside her home in west London.
-Her colleague and co-presenter of the BBC One programme Crimewatch, Nick Ross proposed a memorial to her in the form of a new university institution in her name, for which he was awarded an OBE in 2021.
+Her colleague and co-presenter of the BBC One programme Crimewatch, Nick Ross proposed a memorial to her in the form of a new university institution in her name, for which he was awarded an CBE in 2021.
 Ross had already conceived of crime science as a new discipline which distinguished itself from criminology by focusing on crime prevention, scientific methodology and multidisciplinary approach.
 He and Dando's fiancé, Alan Farthing, established the Jill Dando Fund with the help of the Metropolitan Police Commissioner Sir John Stevens, the Countess of Wessex, and her family and friends.

 On 15 March 2000 the Jill Dando Fund was launched in London at Claridge's hotel, followed by the launch of the Jill Dando Fund Appeal on 12 September 2000.
 The appeal raised £1.5 million and UCL was selected to host the Jill Dando Institute of Crime Science.
 Gloria Laycock, OBE was appointed as the first director of the institute in January 2001.
 The institute was opened on 26 April 2001, the second anniversary of Jill Dando's murder.